Madrid Travel Tips

 Though Spanish is proudly the official language and English is spoken by many locals.
 Locals respect Americans more when they first attempt to speak Spanish.
 Hotels have the most expensive rates on phone calls, so purchase a phone card for your international calls, if you don’t have international service on your phone.

-Currency is the Euro with major credit cards accepted by most establishments.
+The currency is the Euro with major credit cards accepted by most establishments.
 Time in Marid is six hours ahead of New York City.
 Spanish is the official language and some English is spoken by locals.
 Hotels have the most expensive rates on phone calls, so purchase a phone card for your international calls.
-Post office hours are 8:15am-7pm (Monday-Saturday).
+Post office hours are 8:15 am-7 pm (Monday-Saturday).

-Electricity is different than the U.S., so bring or purchase an adapter to re-charge your digital equipment.
+Electricity is different in the U.S., so bring or purchase an adapter to recharge your digital equipment.

 The major holidays in Madrid are Dos de Mayo (2nd of May), San Isidro (15th of May), Fiesta of the Virgin of La Paloma (15th of August), the female Patron Saint of Madrid – the Virgin of La Almudena (9th of November), and Christmas.
 For specific dates, go to the Madrid Tourism.